wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 ---
-title: "He Was a Mirror, Not a Destination"
+title: "He Was a Mirror, Not a Destination, A Reflection on Synchronicity."
 date: 2025-07-06T20:00:00+08:00
 lastmod: 2025-07-06T20:00:00+08:00
 author: ["Ariel"]